vlazed/bone-wind/README.md

 # Bone Wind <!-- omit from toc -->

-Spawn models instantly from a list of known model paths without using the spawnmenu
+Add a bit of motion to your model

 ## Table of Contents <!-- omit from toc -->
 - [Bone Wind](#bone-wind)